MaybeThisIsRu/miniflux-sanity/README.md

 # miniflux-sanity

 A Ruby command-line utility to mark older entries as read on your Miniflux app.
 Defaults to items older than 30 days.
+Switch to ~1 day to wake up to a fresh feed every day.

 ![A screenshot from my Terminal showcasing the utility in action](./assets/2020-09-10_13-21-51_miniflux-sanity.png)